Legal Structure Explainer

 ⚡ EV cars: the smart choice under IT Rules 2026

 The perquisite on electric vehicles was actually reduced to ₹2,000/month under the new rules — while ICE car perquisites jumped to ₹5,000–7,000.
-For the same ₹15L car budget, a Tata Nexon EV or MG ZS EV gives you a bigger CTC benefit, lower running costs, and the same ₹1 acquisition at lease end.
+For the same ₹15L car budget, a Tata Nexon EV or MG ZS EV gives you a bigger CTC benefit, lower running costs, and the same asset return at lease end.

 LeaseBridge structures are not tax avoidance arrangements.
 The SPV is a genuine lessor — it earns rental income, files income tax returns, and maintains proper accounts.
 The employer is a genuine lessee with a registered lease agreement.
 The employee is a genuine beneficiary under a lawful employment benefit.